-- (1) Memorial Tree Nomination: Memorial Trees can be nominated by a Hayward community member or a local government official and shall be submitted to the Director for recommendation to City Council.
+- 1. Memorial Tree Nomination: Memorial Trees can be nominated by a Hayward community member or a local government official and shall be submitted to the Director for recommendation to City Council.
 City Council will review nominations and hold a vote to designate a Memorial Tree(s).
-Memorial Trees will be recorded protected and maintained unless they are in severe decline or must be removed for public benefit or safety.
+Memorial Trees will be recorded, protected, and maintained unless they are in severe decline or must be removed for public benefit or safety.
 Memorial trees must be located on City property and cannot be recognized as an invasive species by the California Invasive Species Council.
-The fee to designate a Memorial Tree is established by the Master Fee Schedule. - (2) Heritage Trees Determination: A tree is considered a Heritage Tree when the City Landscape Architect finds at least two of the following criteria are met: - a.
-Native Tree: The tree is a native species of Hayward, as listed in Section 10-15.14. - b.
-Provides Essential Habitat: The tree currently or commonly provides habitat for any state or federally listed endangered or threatened species as identified by the projects Certified Arborist.
+The fee to designate a Memorial Tree is established by the Master Fee Schedule. - 2.
+Heritage Trees Determination: A tree is considered a Heritage Tree when the City finds at least two of the following criteria are met: - a.
+Native Tree: The tree is a native species of Hayward, as listed in Section 10-15.14 and at mature size depending upon the species. - b.
+Provides Essential Habitat: The tree currently or commonly provides habitat for any state or federally listed endangered or threatened species.
 Note that such trees may be protected through other local, state, or federal regulations. - c.
 Horticulture Significance: The tree is rare or significant in the horticultural development of Hayward. - d.
-Historical or Cultural Significance: The tree has a documented historical or cultural connection to the City of Hayward including original plantings or coincides with historical events in the City.
+Historical Significance: The tree has historical connection to the City of Hayward including original plantings, or coincides with historical events in the City. - e.
+Cultural Significance: The tree has cultural connection to the City of Hayward.

 The removal of a Heritage Tree as part of a Development Project shall be approved by the highest approving body, based on the findings per Sec.
-10-15.22
+10-15.22.